aluxian/Messenger-for-Desktop/README.md

 echo "deb https://dl.bintray.com/aluxian/deb <channel> main" |
   sudo tee -a /etc/apt/sources.list.d/aluxian.list

-# Install Whatsie
+# Install Messenger for Desktop
 sudo apt-get update
-sudo apt-get install whatsie
+sudo apt-get install messengerfordesktop
 ```

 *Fedora, CentOS, Red Hat (RPM package):*

-1. Download [whatsie-x.x.x-linux-arch.rpm][LR]
+1. Download [messengerfordesktop-x.x.x-linux-arch.rpm][LR]
-2. Double click and install, or run `rpm -ivh whatsie-x.x.x-linux-arch.rpm` in the terminal
+2. Double click and install, or run `rpm -ivh messengerfordesktop-x.x.x-linux-arch.rpm` in the terminal
-3. Start the app with your app launcher or by running `whatsie` in a terminal
+3. Start the app with your app launcher or by running `messengerfordesktop` in a terminal
 4. Done!
 The app will NOT update automatically, but you can still check for updates

 You can also use `yum` (recommended):